Skip to contents

 Viewing final results with datasheet()

-Now, we will view the final output Datasheet from the Results Scenario.
+Now, we will view the final output datasheet from the result scenario.
 Again, we will use datasheet() to load the result table.
-The Output Datasheet corresponds to the results from the second model.
+The Outputs datasheet corresponds to the results from the Hello World Pipeline 2 transformer stage.

 resultsSummary <- datasheet(myResultScenario,